-Wastes that are expected to be generated during the closure activities at the Former OB Unit and the OD Unit include: concrete and steel from the removal of the Former OB Unit equipment; excess soil from sampling; decontamination water; PPE; scrap metal and excavated soils.
+Wastes that are expected to be generated during the final closure activities at the Former OB Unit and the OD Unit include: excess soil from sampling; decontamination water; PPE; and excavated soils.
 To minimize the amount of waste to be generated during closure activities, excess soil cuttings from borings will be replaced in the auger holes.
 The volume of liquid waste generated during the cleaning of excavation and grading equipment will be minimized by only using the amount of wash water and rinse water necessary to achieve successful decontamination.
 Solvents will not be used.
 This approach will help minimize the amount of liquids that cannot be disposed of in the sanitary sewer system.